mlgordon/vpc/console-tutorial.md

 ## Congratulations!

-You've successfully created and configured a VPC and subnet, an ACL, a virtual server instance, security group, floating IP address, load balancer, and VPN.
+You've successfully created and configured a VPC and subnet, an ACL, a virtual server instance, block storage volume, security group, floating IP address, load balancer, and VPN.
 You can continue to develop your VPC by adding more instances, subnets, and other resources.